-The meaning of this mantra varies within the different lineages of Buddhism.
+The meaning of this mantra is manifold.
 Here's a closer look at each of the syllables and what they represent.

 One of the meanings of the mantra "Om Mani Padme Hum" is ‘the jewel in the lotus of the heart’